ntsystemsit/ntsystemsit.github.io/_posts/PowerShell/TAK/2016-11-07-ConvertFrom-Base64.md

 ```

 ## DESCRIPTION
-This Function uses \[System.Convert\] to convert Base64 encoded String to ClearText
+This Function uses \[System.Convert\] to convert Base64 encoded String to ClearText.

 ## EXAMPLES